Implementing-POC-s/agentic_ai/README.md

-# this is how vecots are stored in avector-db,here its QDRANT
+# this is how vectors  are stored in a vector-db, here its QDRANT
 ![WhatsApp Image 2025-10-26 at 06 35 36_7fa53627](https://github.com/user-attachments/assets/b0254684-ba7b-4f0e-a497-70725c003de1)